I Was Chasing Review Quantity.Quality Fixed Everything.

 I spent months asking clients for reviews.
 More reviews, more stars, more visibility.

-The real shift happened when I stopped obsessing over review count and started fixing the things that made people actually want to talk about us.
+The real shift happened when I stopped obsessing over count and started fixing the things that made people actually want to talk about us.

 That meant tracking where the experience broke.
 Where did someone wait too long?